dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-7-the-system-boot-process-and-systemd.md

 * *VFIO* (virtual function I/O), allowing a guest OS to access the host GPU
 * other kernel modules, such as VirtualBox Guest Addons, ZFS filesystem etc.

 How do we *communicate with hardware*?
-For that, consider the following layers and sub-layers:
+There are *2 main layers* involved in that:
 1. *User mode*
-    1.1.
-User applications, such as bash, firefox etc.
-    1.2. *System components*, such as `systemd`, X11, Wayland etc.
-    1.3. *C standard library*: calls to functions like `fopen`, `execv`, `malloc`, `localtime` etc.
 2. *Kernel mode*

+The *user mode* layer contains the following sub-layers:
+1. User applications, such as bash, firefox etc.
+2. *System components*, such as `systemd`, X11, Wayland etc.
+3. *C standard library*: calls to functions like `fopen`, `execv`, `malloc`, `localtime` etc.

+Below the user mode layer, we have the *kernel layer*.
+The latter contains the following sub-layers:
-    2.1. *System calls* provided by the kernel, such as `read`, `open`, `write`, `close` etc.
+1. *System calls* provided by the kernel, such as `read`, `open`, `write`, `close` etc.
-    2.2. *Linux kernel* to manage the hardware
+2. *Linux kernel* to manage the hardware
-    2.3. *Physical hardware*, so CPU, memory, storage, network etc.
+3. *Physical hardware*, so CPU, memory, storage, network etc.

 #### 3.7.3.
 Step 3. `systemd`